JimKiriakopoulos/JimKiriakopoulos/README.md

 python3 guess_the_number.py
 ```

-Use the command-line options to customize gameplay:
+Use the command-line options to customize gameplay.
+A colorful ASCII-art banner
+appears when the game starts:

 - `--min` and `--max` define the range of numbers
 - `--attempts` limits guesses (0 for unlimited)